nvi-inc/fs-vgos/fs-vgos.md

 step.

-To create the station specific SNAP and procedure files from the session schedule, fetch the schedule from IVS and drudg by entering, in a FS PC shell, the command
+To create the station specific SNAP and procedure files from the session schedule, fetch the schedule from IVS and DRUDG it by entering, in a FS PC shell, the command

 ```tcsh